Fingerprints & Background

-Copies of police or accident reports can be requested electronically at the link to the right or by calling our administration number, 836-1194, between the hours of 8 a.m. to 4 p.m., Monday through Friday.
-If you have it, please provide the report number.
-Allow up to 72 hours for completion of accident reports.
+Other police records requests can be made by calling our Records section at 937-836-1194 between the hours of 8 a.m. and 4 p.m., Monday through Friday.
 There is no charge for copies of reports.

 We provide this service to both residential and business addresses.
 Just call the non-emergency number at 836-2678 and advise the dispatcher of the year/make/model/color and location of the vehicle.
 Approach the officer when you see him in the area.